 1. Riders must accept full responsibility for their own ride and route

 None of the control points, other than event HQ, will be staffed so once you’re out on the road you’re on your own.
 As there’s no official route, there’s also no support crew or sag wagon.
 If you get lost you will have to figure out where you are.
 If you scratch you’ll need to inform the event director as soon as you can and you’ll be expected to make your own way back to event HQ or just get yourself home.
+Please keep your planned routes private prior to the event.

 2. Riders must visit all ten control points and record their visit